ajott/Excel-Unlocker/README.md

 ### Methodology

 Modern Excel workbooks are cleverly-hiding ZIP archives containing separate XML files for each worksheet.
 The worksheet XML files themselves will have a `<SheetProtection>` tag containing the hashed password, among other things.
-If this tage is removed, the worksheet will no longer be protected - not just without a password, but it will not be locked at all.
+If this tag is removed, the worksheet will no longer be protected - not just without a password, but it will not be locked at all.
 As removing this protection is a consistent, reproducible procedure, it can be easily automated.
 So I did just that!

 The Excel Unlocker, written in C#, will take a workbook, extract it into C:\Temp, remove the `<SheetProtection>` tag from all worksheets, and re-zip it back into the original format (.xlsx or .xlsm) in the original directory.